The Rise In KiwiSaver Withdrawals and Suspensions

 • Need to pay the funeral costs of a dependent family member.

-Unfortunately, many people are withdrawing their KiwiSaver contributions this year due to financial hardship.
+Unfortunately, many people are withdrawing their KiwiSaver contributions due to financial hardship.
 Withdrawing KiwiSaver contributions negatively affects your retirement savings because of the Time Value of Money (TVM).
 TVM is a concept that money is worth more now than in the future due to its earnings potential through investments.
 Meaning when you withdraw funds from investment portfolios like KiwiSaver, you lose any interest on future capital gains.
 The longer your money remains invested, the more time it has to grow through compound interest.

 What Is Causing This Rise In KiwiSaver Withdrawals And Suspensions